raguay/ModalFileManager/README.md

 - Command Prompt for executing commands (`:` in any mode or `<ctrl>p` in normal mode).
 - Fully extendable with extensions using the extensions API
 - Fully theme-able.
+- Launching with paths on the command line will open in the specified directories.
+See [Command Line](#command-line).
 - A file details side panel can be shown to overlay the panel not currently focused (`toggleExtraPanel` command).
 It shows video previews and stats with the ffmpeg programs installed.
 Extensions can place special content in this panel as well.
-- Themes and extensions are explorable and downloadable from GitHub inside the program.
 - Hot keys are programmable
 - A number before a hot key runs it's associated command that many times (ex: `5j` will move the cursor 5 entries down the list).
 - Watches for changes in the current directory and updates accordingly.
 - Changing directories in the Directory Bar (normal mode `q`) shows a list of matching entries from history and then below the current directory.
 - File editor is configurable by the `~/.myeditorchoice` file (see `Editing Files` below).
 Otherwise, the system editor for the file type will be used.
 - Integrated with ScriptPad - another project of mine coming soon!
 - Quick Search - a input to type text so that any entry at that level is removed that doesn't have that text in it.
 Just refresh the pane to get back to normal.
-I think of it as a quick filter more than a quic search.
+I think of it as a quick filter more than a quick search.
 - Toggle System files/folders visibility
 - Optionally deletes to the OS's trashcan (external program has to be installed)
 - Change the environment used to execute external programs using the `Show Preferences` Command Prompt command.
 - Theme Creator/Editor
+- Extensions and Themes can be viewed and downloaded from GitHub inside of Modal File Manager.
+Just use the `Toggle GitHub Importer` command on the command prompt.
 - Extension Creator/Editor with template.
 - Extensions controled content in the Extras Panel.
 - Extensions currently created and downloadable from GitHub: